-- (1) If a member of the clergy to whom this Ordinance applies is convicted in a criminal court of an offence which is punishable by law a charge against that member that he or she has committed that offence may not be made at any time after the lapse of six calendar months after such conviction. - (2) Save as aforesaid no charge that an offence has been committed may be made more than two years after that offence has been committed.
+- (1) If a member of the clergy to whom this Ordinance applies is convicted in a criminal court of an offence which is punishable by law a charge against that member that he or she has committed that offence may not be made at any time after the lapse of six calendar months after such conviction. - (2) Save as aforesaid no charge that an offence has been committed may be made more than two years after the latter of the offence being committed or the offence being known to any one of the Bishop, Professional Standards Director or Registrar. - (3) For the purpose of this clause the presenting to the Registrar of a charge which in all respect complies with the requirements of this Ordinance as to the making of charges shall constitute the making of that charge.

-(3) For the purpose of this clause the presenting to the Registrar of a charge which in all respect complies with the requirements of this Ordinance as to the making of charges shall constitute the making of that charge.
+- (1) A charge of breach of faith ritual or ceremonial may be made: - (a) against an incumbent of a parish, with reference to an offence alleged to have been committed within that parish, only by: - (i) a person appointed by the Bishop, or

-- (1) A charge of breach of faith ritual or ceremonial may be made: - (a) against an incumbent of a parish, with reference to an offence alleged to have been committed within that parish, only by: - (i) a person appointed by the Bishop, or - (ii) any five adult communicant members of the Church who are both resident within the Diocese and also bona fide parishioners of that parish: - (b) in any other case, only by: - (i) a person appointed by the Bishop; or - (ii) any five adult communicant members of the Church who are resident within the Diocese. - (2) A charge of an offence other than breach of faith ritual or ceremonial may be made by: - (a) The Bishop's own mere motion; or - (b) a person appointed by the Bishop; or - (c) any other adult member of the Church resident within the Diocese.
+- (ii) any five adult communicant members of the Church who are both resident within the Diocese and also bona fide parishioners of that parish: - (b) in any other case, only by: - (i) a person appointed by the Bishop; or - (ii) any five adult communicant members of the Church who are resident within the Diocese. - (2) A charge of an offence other than breach of faith ritual or ceremonial may be made by: - (a) The Bishop's own mere motion; or - (b) a person appointed by the Bishop; or - (c) any other adult member of the Church resident within the Diocese.